skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 It seems that they located a secret chamber within the Mage's Guild tower which was being used as a meeting place for some of Mordan's followers, or the members of his cult, or whatever they are.
-They arrested these members, (who were mostly wizards) and are questioning the other guild members, trying to get a feel for how big this secret group is, who the members are, and how they remained hidden for so long.
+They arrested these members -- who were mostly wizards -- and are questioning the other guild members, trying to get a feel for how big this secret group is, who the members are, and how they remained hidden for so long.
 This has put the guild out of business for a couple of days, and has only added to the chaos of the two-headed invasion they are facing.

 His men are now trying to search the place, which tough going because the place is filled with traps.
 Without the help of a trusted wizard